Classical Studies

 Classical Studies Major

-Students majoring in Classical Studies must complete a minimum of nine courses or 36 credits, including courses in Classical Studies (CLAS), in either Ancient Greek (GRK) or Latin (LAT), and in other departments or programs.
+Students majoring in Classical Studies must complete a minimum of nine courses or 36 credits, including courses in Classical Studies (CLAS), in either Ancient Greek (GRK) or Latin (LAT), and other departments or programs.
 Specific requirements within the department include:

-- three courses from 200-level CLAS courses;
+- three courses from 200-level CLAS courses

-- one course from the 300-level CLAS courses;
+- one course from the 300-level CLAS courses

-- two courses in either Ancient Greek (GRK) or Latin (LAT);
+- two courses in either Ancient Greek (GRK) or Latin (LAT)

 For the two courses outside of the department, students must select courses that contain a significant component related to the history, culture, or influences and traditions of classical antiquity; the Chair of the department must approve any course selected to meet this requirement.